You are Your Brand!

 An incomplete social media profile is like having a sloppy lobby!

 Branding should be consistent on all the social networks.
-They are like extensions of your website.
+Look at them as extensions of your website.
 People should know in seconds what you do and what you have to offer.
+That means having a logo (avatar or Icon) the same on each of the networks.
+Likewise, your cover graphics should portray what you have to offer.
+Graphcis should be high-quality.

 Google indexes all the social media profiles – both personal and business.